The old carpet with its Byzantine border

 Bigalow’s face crinkled up.
 “Shhhh!
 That was a foolish risk you took.”

-“Listen,” his love whispered.
-“You’re lucky you didn’t get caught” Bigalow dropped his shoulders, and said in his familiar sexy voice, “Just stay cool, baby love.
+“Listen,” he whispered.
+“You’re lucky you didn’t get caught.”
+Bigalow dropped his shoulders, and said in his familiar sexy voice, “Just stay cool, baby love.
 They have operatives everywhere.
 Use the mask to go to Vienna the next time the moon’s right, then report back to me.
 Go with the flow.
-Use Bennet’s body to get word of whoever is looking for the eyeball or hired Nico.
-Trust me.
-We’re on the right track.
-You’re my golden boy.”
+Use Bennet’s body to get word of whoever is looking for the eyeball or hired Nico.”